FuelLabs/fuels-ts/apps/docs/src/guide/contracts/logs.md

 <<< @/../../docs/sway/log-simple/src/main.sw#full{rust:line-numbers}

-To access the logged values in TypeScript, use the `logs` property in the response of a contract call.
-The logs data will be stored in an `Array<any>`.
+To access the logged values in TypeScript, use the `logs` (typed as `Array<any>`) property from the response of a contract call.

 <<< @./snippets/logs-simple.ts#logs{ts:line-numbers}

 ## Grouped Logs

-We also provide a `groupedLogs` property that will group the logs by their program identifier.
-This is particularly useful when you are working with inter-contract or multi-calls.
+We also provide a `groupedLogs` property that groups the logs by their program identifier.
+This is particularly useful when working with inter-contract or multi-calls.

 We will use the same [`LogSimple`](#simple-logs) contract as in the previous example.